plasticbugs/podcasty/PRESS_RELEASE.md

 ## Problem ##
   > Some YouTube channels would work well as an audio podcast.
 This tool also gives YouTube creators the ability to automatically turn their channel's content into an audio podcast.

-## Solution ##
+## How it works ##
   > YPG quickly and easily lets users create new podcast feeds by simply entering the channel name of their YouTube favorite channel.

 ## Quote from You ##
   > When you absolutely need to podcastify a YouTube channel, YPG might be able to do the thing.

 ## How to Get Started ##
-  > Just visit ypg.com/ [insert your channel name here] and come back in a few minutes to grab the RSS feed.
+  > Just visit ypg.com/ [insert your channel name here] and copy the RSS feed, and paste the link into your favorite podcatcher.

 ## Customer Quote ##
-  > "I love listenting to my favorite YouTube channels during my commute" - John from Kalamazoo
+  > "I love listenting to my favorite YouTube channels during my commute" - John D.

 ## Closing and Call to Action ##
-  > Got to YPG.com to get all the info on how to make a podcast out of a YouTube channel.
+  > Visit the site and grab a podcast feed for your YouTube channel.